 Dotson also explains the high number does not exactly tell the full story.
 Two of the 16 are now being investigated as self defense.
 Four or five of the slayings could potentially be linked to two groups arguing over a girl.

-Sweet, because for a second there it seemed like 16 murders in 30 days sounded like a lot of killing for a city that constantly claims it’s getting better.
+Sweet, because for a second there it seemed like 16 murders in 30 days sounded like a lot of killing for a city that constant claims it’s getting better.
 So the new plan is to just shoot that girl and we’ll be good right?

 Despite the recent uptick in violence, the chief says the high crime rate continues to decrease.
 Just two weeks ago, Dotson reported that overall crimes were down 12 percent in 2012 compared to 2011.